jina-ai/faq/README.md

 To answer, just add your answer as a comment.

 ## What's in it for You?
 The most frequently asked questions will be featured on our website's [official FAQ section](https://learn.jina.ai/faq).
-We will feature your username on the FAQ page and give you a shoutout on our socials!
+We'll feature your username on the FAQ page and give you a shoutout on our socials!